zieren/eltern-emailer/README.md

 Unofficial email interface for `*.eltern-portal.org` sites:

-* Retrieves messages from the website and emails them to you.
+* Retrieves messages from the website and emails them to you (teacher->parent).
-* Receives emails from you and posts them on the website.
+* Receives emails from you and posts them on the website (parent->teacher).
+* Notifies you of upcoming events, news and substitutions (school->parent).

 This has several advantages:

-* Saves time
+* **Saves time**\
+You no longer have to log into the portal to check for new information.
-* Supports multiple parents
+* **Supports multiple parents**\
+Emails can be sent to multiple receivers via regular email forwarding.
+The portal, on the other hand, works only for a single parent, e.g. it will not highlight new messages for a second parent.
+* **Supports the student**\
+Substitution plan and upcoming events can be sent to the student.
-* Integrates with email based workflows
+* **Integrates with email based workflows**\
+All information is in your email client.
+Fully email-based two-way communication with teachers.
-* Enables text search in your email client
+* **Enables search in your email client**

 ## Project Status